What Are Shin Splints?

-Shin splints refers to pain along the front of the leg, specifically the shinbone.
-It involves the large bone in the leg called the tibia.
 Shin splints are common in runners, dancers and military recruits.
 They often occur in athletes who have recently intensified or changed their training routines.
-The muscles, tendons and bone tissue become overworked by the increased activity.
+The muscles, tendons and bone tissue become overworked by the increased activity, which causes inflammation, swelling and pain.

 Those individuals who are just beginning an exercise program or a running program may be prone to shin splints.
-Symptoms may be due to the fact that these individuals are playing sports on hard surfaces, while performing many sudden stops and starts.
-They may also be running on an uneven terrain such as hills and beaches.
+Symptoms may be the result of playing sports on hard surfaces, while performing many sudden stops and starts.
+They may also be caused by running on uneven terrain such as hills and beaches.

 Treatment for Shin Splints